schuttpj86/vera1/doc/md_source/small_signal_stability.md

 ### State-space representation
-Small-signal stability assessment methods are generally categorized into two main groups: state-space techniques and frequency-domain techniques.
-State-space techniques allow to represent the system using differential equations:
+Small-signal stability assessment methods are typically classified into two main groups: state-space techniques and frequency-domain techniques.
+State-space methods model the system dynamics using a set of first-order differential equations

 $$
 \dot{x} = A x + Bu